 Higher grade prison officers have extra responsibilities, such as supervising other officers or looking after an area or wing of the prison.

-Income figures are intended as a guide only.
+Income data from Prison and Probation Jobs.
+Figures are intended as a guide only.

 What to expect